Service Times & Directions

 We have a lot to offer here at Lake Houston UMC.
 No matter what question you might have just ask.
 Our greeters are there to help you get settled.

-- 04/18/21 - COVID UPDATE: We now offer TWO worship services at 8:30am (Traditional) & 11:00am (Contemporary) along with live streaming on our Facebook page.
+- 05/16/21 - COVID UPDATE: We offer TWO worship services at 8:30am (Traditional) & 11:00am (Contemporary) along with live streaming on our Facebook page.
 Sunday School starts at 9:45am.
-Please wear a mask/face covering, use hand sanitizer and stay home if you are not well or not comfortable with attending.
-Please bring your own mask and hand sanitizer if possible.
+Masks/face coverings are optional.
+Please continue to use hand sanitizer and stay home if you are not well or not comfortable with attending.
 Children’s Church & Nursery are available.

 - 8:30am Traditional Service